Song Circle

-Whether preparing for birth, healing postpartum, or seeking community, this circle offers a space to be held and to remember the power of your own voice.
+Whether you are pregnant, postpartum, parenting a newborn, a partner, a grandparent, or simply someone who wants to sing.
+This circle offers a space to be held and to remember the power of your own voice.

 This circle is a space to gather and sing together, where all belong regardless of your ability or experience.
 No one will be asked to sing alone.
-You are welcome exactly as you are—tired or energized, sad or joyful, pregnant or postpartum, or simply drawn to community.
+You are welcome exactly as you are: tired or energized, sad or joyful, pregnant or postpartum, a new parent or a grandparent, or simply drawn to community..

 What to Expect